Wodan58/42minjoy/doc/JOYimplJOY.md

 42minjoy
 ========

-This small version of Joy is claimed to be almost free of bugs.
+This is a small version of Joy and because of that has fewer bugs than the full version.

-Even so, there can be some surprises.

 The reason for maintaining this version of Joy is that it is an order of magnitude smaller than the full version.